dabeaz/curio/README.rst

 -------------------

-Curio provides additional support for SSL connections, synchronization primitives (events, locks, semaphores, and condition variables), queues, Unix signals, subprocesses, as well as running tasks in threads and processes.
+Curio provides additional support for SSL connections, synchronization primitives (events, locks, recursive locks, semaphores, and condition variables), queues, Unix signals, subprocesses, as well as running tasks in threads and processes.
 The task model fully supports cancellation, timeouts, monitoring, and other features critical to writing reliable